top of page

 Gifts from the Sentient Forest Cohort (2024-26)

 Our distinguished two-year cohort of artists, performers, writers, activists, biologists, and researchers explores the possibilities of creative practice as a means to engage with forest sentience in Northern Finland.
-In 2024, thirteen cohort members, along with the project coordinators, bring their expertise, skill, and imagination to Äkäslompolo, Lapland, during two residential retreats.
+In 2024, fourteen cohort members, along with the project coordinators, bring their expertise, skill, and imagination to Äkäslompolo, Lapland, during two residential retreats.
 The village of Äkäslompolo is close to Pallas-Yllästunturi National Park, the third largest of its kind in Finland and popular for its extensive hiking trail network.

 Cohort Member